jwadolowski/cookbook-cq/README.md

 Third package shows how to combine multiple actions in a single `cq_package` resource usage.

-4th & 5th `cq_package` resources presents how to deal with restarts after
+4th & 5th `cq_package` resources presents how to deal with AEM instance
-package installation.
+restarts after package installation as well as packages that require recursive extraction.
 Please notice that both resources were named differently on purpose to avoid resource merge and 2 restarts.
 If you'd use:

 ```ruby
 cq_package "Author: Service Pack 2" do